Should you refinance your mortgage?

-While the savings can be quite substantial in some cases, there are instances where the fees that you will pay for a new loan can erode your cost saving making it almost a worthless endeavor.
+While the savings from refinancing can be quite substantial in some cases, there are instances where the fees that you will pay for a refinance loan can erode your cost savings, making it an almost worthless endeavor.

-The first is if you have been paying on your home for several years.
+1. If you have been paying down your mortgage for several years.

 If you refinance your home into a loan that’s the same length as your existing mortgage the interest rate and monthly payments may be less but you start that process all over again.